jesseward/plex-lastfm-scrobbler/README.md

 cache_location = /tmp/plex_scrobble.cache

 # OPTIONAL: mediaserver_log_location references the log file location of the plex media server
 # the default under /var/lib/... is the default install of plex media server on
 # a Linux system.
 You may wish to change this value to reference your OS install.
 # https://support.plex.tv/hc/en-us/articles/200250417-Plex-Media-Server-Log-Files
 mediaserver_log_location = /var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Logs/Plex Media Server.log

+# OPTIONAL: plex_token defines the plex token used to get metadata
+# Note: This is required if you use localhost or 127.0.0.1 and Plex Media Server >= 1.1.0
+# You will know if you see a line like this your log_file:
+# [plex_scrobble.plex_monitor fetch_metadata] [ERROR] urllib2 error reading from http://localhost:32400/library/metadata/48080 'HTTP Error 401: Unauthorized'
+# Here is how you can obtain your token https://support.plex.tv/hc/en-us/articles/204059436-Finding-your-account-token-X-Plex-Token
+plex_token = YOUR_PLEX_TOKEN
 ```

 Running